CaravanaCloud/gitops-blueprints/README.md

 https://github.com/aws-samples/amazon-eks-refarch-cloudformation

 # How to run

-Deploy using standard `terraform apply` or the convenience `apply.sh` scripts test.
+You can deploy using standard `terraform apply` or the convenience `apply.sh` scripts test.
+This repo also has github actions matching the contents of the ```infra/``` directory for deployments.
+However, it's all work in progress, waiting for your PR :)

 .